Presidency of Joe Biden: Oil, gas extraction and transportation

 In January 2021, Biden had issued a 60-day ban on oil and gas leases and permits on federal land and waters.
 A group of Republican state attorneys general successfully obtained a decision in federal court to lift the moratorium.
 The Biden administration appealed the decision but agreed to continue with the sales, and in September 2021 held the largest federal gas and oil lease auction in U.S. history, selling leases to extract 1.7 million acres in the Gulf of Mexico.
 The areas that were purchased by oil companies can be expected to produce around 4.2 trillion cubic feet of natural gas and 1.12 billion barrels of oil over the next 50 years.
 The administration has also proposed another round of gas and oil lease sales in 2022, in Colorado, Montana, Wyoming, and other western states.

+The Biden administration supported the Line 3 pipeline, which transports oil from Canada's oil sands region.

 In November 2021, a closely watched Interior Department report on federal oil and gas lease policy, ordered by Biden, was completed.
 The report recommended increasing the 12.5% federal royalty rate for oil and gas drilling, which had not been raised by a century, and was significantly lower than rates charged for leasing on state and private land.
 The report also recommended an increase in the bond rates that drilling companies are required to pay for future cleanup efforts before beginning extraction at new sites, and recommended that leases be focused on sites with "moderate to high potential" for production in proximity to existing fossil-fuel infrastructure.
 The report stopped short of banning the leasing program, which generates billions of dollars for the federal government, but reformed its terms to be less favorable for industry; environmental groups praised the reforms, but also said they were insufficient to address the U.S. contribution to the climate crisis.